-SITE NUMBER: B0932 NAME of SITE: Backhill, Westhill Proposer: Stewart Milne Homes Proposer: Stewart Milne Homes Nature of the proposal: Mix of uses includin g: residential and cor mmercial Checklist Score: 49 Constraints: Floo ding Recommendation: Undesirable Justification: The Green Belt designation in Pitfodels is different to most other areas of the Aberdeen Green Belt as large parts of it are developed for housing.
+SITE NUMBER: B0932 NAME of SITE: Backhill, Westhill

+Nature of the proposal: Mix of uses including: residential and commercial

+Checklist Score: 49 Constraints: Flooding

+The Green Belt designation in Pitfodels is different to most other areas of the Aberdeen Green Belt as large parts of it are developed for housing.
 The character of the area between North Deeside Road and Rocklands Road is for very low density houses, which are set well back from North Deeside Road.
 The mature trees and retaining walls along North Deeside Road help the define the character of this area.
 The current Green Belt boundary excludes the developed area along Rocklands Road, but includes the undeveloped garden grounds fronting onto North Deeside Road (the undeveloped areas).
-The area between Cults and Mannofield is afforded good visual separation by the absence of development along North Deeside Road and it is important to maintain this to avoid coalescence and retain the character of the Conservation Area. boundary wall to the south, both being very im screened to North Deeside Road and at prese portant features in th ent it provides no recr d by the mature trees to the north and the high his area.
-The field subject to this development bid is well reational value.
-By developing this site there would be a ent for further development along North Deeside Road The Exemination into the 2009 Local Dian date armined that the stre to average of identifying the undeveloped erece of Creen Delt
+The area between Cults and Mannofield is afforded good visual separation by the absence of development along North Deeside Road and it is important to maintain this to avoid coalescence and retain the character of the Conservation Area.

+The impression of separation along North Deeside Road is retained by the mature trees to the north and the high boundary wall to the south, both being very important features in this area.
+The field subject to this development bid is well screened to North Deeside Road and at present it provides no recreational value.
+By developing this site there would be a change to the character of this area and it could result in a precedent for further development along North Deeside Road between this site and Airyhall.